JetBrains/Qodana/topics/inspection-profiles.md

 ### How to choose a proper profile

+<link-summary>You can use %product% in the default mode and with the qodana.starter profile invoked, or use the
+qodana.recommended profile.</link-summary>

 If you want a fresh start, you have two options:

 1. Use Qodana in the default mode to execute the [three-phase analysis](#three-phase-analysis).
 You do not need to